 Proving fault is one of the most critical factors in any truck accident case.
 If we can show the truck driver was at fault, we’ll file a claim with their liability auto insurance.
-Texas is a fault state, which means the person who causes a motor vehicle accident automatically becomes financially responsible for the resulting injuries and expenses.
+Texas is a fault state.
+That means the person who causes a motor vehicle accident is financially responsible for the consequences.

-Commercial truck drivers typically carry liability insurance with extensive coverage because these types of accidents tend to cause more significant physical harm and property damage.
-Gibson Hill Personal Injury will help you file an insurance claim and request a copy of the policy to determine the maximum settlement you could receive.
+Commercial truck drivers typically carry liability insurance with extensive coverage.
+This is because truck accidents tend to cause more significant physical harm and property damage.
+Gibson Hill Personal Injury will help you file an insurance claim and request a copy of the policy to determine the maximum settlement available.

 - Car repair or replacement